Public Works 1813 Reliance Pkwy.

 Please call our Public Work’s main number at 817-952-2200 for water service request such as water shut off assistance for home repairs, reporting water leaks, low water pressure, or general questions about our water distribution system.
 For after regular working hours call 817-952-2127 for assistance.
 For new water service, to discontinue service, or water bill questions, call the Customer Service Department at 817-952-2112.

 Our goal is to keep the water flowing clear and tasty at all times.
 Please let us know if you ever detect a problem.
 We are here to help!

 Liquid Waste Program

 You may recycle your used cooking oil at the City of Bedford’s Public Works office located at 1813 Reliance Parkway.
-For more information call the Environmental Specialist, Jerry Laverty at 817-952-2258.
+For more information call the Environmental Supervisor, Jerry Laverty at 817-952-2258.